Screening for PregnancyPregnancy Screening: Gettyimages

 Timing for the third screening

-At week 33, a third screening isreviews of experienced moms - the most exciting.
-The doctor fixes the mass of the baby (at the time of 32-34 weeks the estimated weight of the child should be about 2248-2750 g), the thickness of the placenta (normally from 26.8 to 43.8 mm), its presentation and maturity, and the volume of amniotic fluid should not exceed 1500-1700 ml).
-What changes occur with the child during this period can be seen in the video screening.
-Despite the fact that screening is carried out in all pregnant women, there are still disputes: does such a frequent "transmission" harm the child?
-Most mothers still give positive feedback about screening: after all, medical research is aimed at minimizing the risks of serious diseases.
+At 33 weeks, the third screening is carried out,According to reviews from experienced mothers, this is the most exciting.
+The doctor records the baby's weight (at 32-34 weeks, the expected weight of the child should be about 2248-2750 g), the thickness of the placenta (normally from 26.8 to 43.8 mm), its presentation and maturity, as well as the volume of amniotic fluid (should not exceed 1500-1700 ml).
+What changes occur with the child during this period can be seen on the screening video.
+Despite the fact that screening is carried out on all pregnant women without exception, the debate still does not subside: does such frequent "x-raying" harm the child?
+Most mothers still leave positive reviews about screening: after all, medical research is ultimately aimed at minimizing the risks of serious diseases.

 Comments